AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View_Preview_API.md

 # Resolved Data View Preview API

-This portion of the overall [data views API](xref:DataViewsAPIOverview) is the resources that resolve per-user for an input data view.
+This portion of the overall [data views API](xref:DataViewsAPIOverview) specifies the resources that resolve per-user for an input data view.
-The preview APIs require a data view to be passed in the request body for each request, which provides the user with a flexibility to change the data view on the fly without saving/updating it.
+The preview APIs require a data view to be passed in the request body for each request, which provides the user the flexibility to change the data view on the fly without saving/updating it.

 ## `Get Data Items by Query`
-Gets the paged collection of data items that are the results of an individual query, and which are eligible for use in the provided data view.
+Gets the paged collection of data items returned by an individual query, and which are eligible for use in the provided data view.
 A data view has a collection of zero or more queries.
 Each query has an identifier.
 Those identifiers are used here as part of the request path.

 ### Request